Lesotho's Famo music: from shepherd songs to gang wars

 Like a Rap Beef

-He likens the situation to the East coast-West coast rivalry between hip hop groups in 1990s Los Angeles, that resulted in the murders of Tupac Shakur and the Notorious B.I.G.
+He likens the situation to the East coast-West coast rivalry between hip hop groups in the 1990's , that resulted in the murders of Tupac Shakur and the Notorious B.I.G.

 There is also friction over turf, he adds, explaining: "You cannot be in a certain area listening to so-and so ….
 It may even cost you your life."